-460 Author contributions.
-The research was designed by FD, KF and PH.
+Author contributions.
+The research was designed by FD, KF, and PH.
 FD obtained funding.
 KF performed research and wrote the paper with inputs from FD and PH.

 Competing interests.
-The authors declare having no competing interests.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-This work contributes to the APT project (Acceleration of Permafrost Thaw), funded by the Climate Initiative program of the BNP-Paribas Foundation.
-We acknowledge Marion Reveillet, Marie Dumont, François Tuzet, Neige Calonne, Anne Dufour and the ANR JCJC EBONI (grant no. ANR-16-CE01-006) for providing the tomography scan of a Melt Form sample.
-The rest of the unpublished samples were obtained thanks to the help of Jacques Roulle and the tomography apparatus with funding from the INSU-LEFE, the LabEx OSUG and the CNRM.
-We thank Neige Calonne and Marie Dumont for their valuable inputs on the article.
-We are thankful to Charles Fierz and the two anonymous reviewers for reviewing the manuscript, and to Carrie Vuyovich for editing it.
+We acknowledge Marion Reveillet, Marie Dumont, François Tuzet, Neige Calonne, Anne Dufour, and the ANR JCJC EBONI (grant no. ANR-16-CE01-006) for providing the tomography scan of a melt forms sample.
+The rest of the unpublished samples were obtained thanks to the help of Jacques Roulle and the tomography apparatus with funding from the INSU-LEFE, the LabEx OSUG, and the CNRM.
+We thank Neige Calonne and Marie Dumont for their valuable inputs for the article.
+We are thankful to Charles Fierz and the two anonymous reviewers for reviewing the manuscript and to Carrie Vuyovich for editing it.